ryanhasmanners/Language/README.md

 BE AWAREx2: When the return address is poped off it is saved into the esi register, so anything you have in there by the end of the functiuon will be replaced, not sure why you would be trying to transfer data between funtions using the esi register but keep a note anyway.

-# combining
+# -- Combining --
 To combine with other code/lib's use 'combine', similer to import to include.

--- things im sorry about --
+# -- things im sorry about --
 yeah so theres no joining strings, at least not yet.
 HOWEVER this can be inplemented by making you're own function, i'm thinking something like join stringaddr string1 string2  which would join theb strings and save the completed string into stringaddr.
 Actually now i think about it thats pretty easy to do, ill do that at some point and add it into the standered lib.